bingalls/adonisql/README.md

 node ace migration:run
 node ace db:seed
 ```
+## How to Use
+Currently, this serves a simplistic example API for a job posting site, where
+each posting has an email address & description.
+Change this to your need, by editing
+* app/data/schema.ts
+* app/data/resolvers.ts
+After changing the name of your schema from Careers, update
+* app/Models/Career.ts
+* start/routes.ts

 ## Notice
 It might be necessary to disable CSRF in config/shield.js to allow the /graphiql development tool (i.e. route).
 Re-enable CSRF for production